jenkins-x/jx-community/sig-docs/meetings.md

 #### Action Items
- - Kara to create section in Docs on the SIGs and how to get involved.

  - Kara to go over FAQs and start populating the Discourse site
  - Kara to add to FAQs as needed.
  - How to get involved: more information on enhancement process and how to get involved and page on SIGs
+ - More on community home page on how to get involved, enhancement process, etc
  - Kara to create section on existing community home page on Discourse.
- - More on community home page on how to get involved, enhancement process, etc
  - Kara to launch GitOps SIG as soon as infra set up (maybe end of week, or soon)
  - JR to comment on Buildpack issue